-7 Tips for Staying Hydrated When You're Sick
+Tips for Staying Hydrated When You're Sick

-7 Tips for Staying Hydrated When You're Sick
+Tips for Staying Hydrated When You're Sick

-Before you stock up on fluids, there's one thing you need to know: All beverages are not equal when it comes to keeping you hydrated.
-So, with the help of the internet, we put together a list of tips for staying hydrated when you're sick.
-Check it out below!
+Before you stock up on fluids, there's one thing you need to know: all beverages are not equal when it comes to keeping you hydrated.

-1. Drink purified water.
+1. Drink purified water

-2. Eat ice.
+2. Eat ice

 Essentially, this is the same tip as #1.
 But, if you want to switch it up or you're hot, chewing on frozen purified water is another way to hydrate.
+Crush up big cubes to reduce their size!

-If you're bored with purified H2O and craving a sweet drink, try adding fruits, vegetables or flavored vitamin supplements.
 Citrus fruits, such as lemons, limes and oranges, are packed with Vitamin C, which is important when you're not feeling well.
 Berries, like blueberries, strawberries and raspberries, have high levels of antioxidants and vitamins, which is also helpful.
 Plus, fruits and vegetables have natural sugars that can transform your water into a delicious beverage.

 You can also purchase vitamin supplements like Emergen-C or Airborne to your water to make it taste flavorful and receive the vitamins your body needs.

-5. Drink decaf tea.
+6. Drink decaf tea

 Read: Water for Wellness: Support Your Immune System With This Infused Water Recipe